 #04 Write your cornerstone post

-As I said at the beginning of this post, writing cornerstone articles takes time and a serious amount of effort.
+As I said at the beginning of this post, writing cornerstone articles takes time and a serious amount of effort on your part.

-We’re talking about hours, maybe even days or weeks depending on how deep you go with your topic.
+We’re talking about hours, days, or even weeks, depending on how in-depth you decide to go with your topic.

-Don’t be in such a hurry to finish writing your cornerstone posts either, just so that you can get something out on your blog to promote.
+Don’t be in such a hurry to finish writing your cornerstone post either, just so that you can get something out on your blog to promote.

 Here are some extra tips for writing long-form blog posts.

-- Time block your writing time and don’t let anything get in the way of that time.
+- Block out your time for writing and don’t let anything get in the way of that time.
 Guard it with your life!

 - Organize the structure of your cornerstone content properly.
-This includes your headline, sub-headers, intros, paragraphs, closing chapter, conclusion etc, all before writing.
+This includes placing your headline titles in the right places, sub-headers, intros, paragraphs, closing chapter, conclusion etc, all before writing.
+You can always reorganize them later on.

 - Take frequent breaks in between writing to keep your mind fresh and focused.
-As a rule, I write for 50 minutes, then rest for 10.
+As a rule, I write for 55 minutes, then rest for 5.
+I do this in blocks of two before taking a longer break.
 Set a timer by your side.
 I use the Focus Keeper app on my iPhone to keep tabs on my productivity and break times.

-- Don’t edit anything, just focus on writing first, regardless of how long it takes you.
+- Don’t edit anything, just focus on writing, regardless of how long it takes you.

-- Avoid too many distractions, listen to ambient music if that’s your thing!
-I love listening to ambient space music whilst I’m writing my blog posts.
+- Avoid too many distractions, listen to some ambient music if that’s your kinda thing!
+I love listening to ambient electronic music whilst I’m writing my blog posts.
+It really helps me.

-- Write when you’re feeling the most refreshed and alert, avoid writing when you’re mentally or even physically drained.
+- Write when you’re feeling the most refreshed and alert, avoid writing when you’re mentally drained.

 #05 Diversify your content

-Like I already mentioned, massive value posts aren’t just made up of blocks of simple linear content, they’re made up of other types of media content.
+Massive value posts aren’t just made up of blocks of simple linear content, they’re made up of other types of content.

 Images help to break up your content and give your readers some new perspective to focus on.